St. Patrick’s Day is coming up on March 17th and we’ve got 17 (get it?) great St. Patrick’s Day recipes for you. Check them out!

 St. Patrick’s Day Puppy Chow: Speaking of cereal recipes, you may have seen we recently shared one for Cinnamon Almond Butter Muddy Buddies.
 Depending on where you’re from may also know muddy buddies by their other name: puppy chow.
 Here’s a recipe for a St. Patrick’s Day version of puppy chow.
 Yum!

-Share your favorite St. Patrick’s Day recipe (traditional or otherwise) in the comments!
+Share your favorite St. Patrick’s Day recipes (traditional or otherwise) in the comments!